Kim Kardashian Flips Off Camera As She Flaunts Her Bikini Body In Artsy Beach Snap

 Kim Kardashian is feeling artsy lately.

 The brunette bombshell has taken to Instagram to share vintage-looking photos more often than ever as of late.
-On a Monday snap, Kardashian shared a pink-and-yellow hued photo of herself flipping the camera off in a cropped white T-shirt and barely-there neon pink thong bathing suit.
+In a Monday snap, Kardashian shared a pink-and-yellow hued photo of herself flipping the camera off in a cropped white T-shirt and barely-there neon pink thong bathing suit.
 Wearing her hair in a high ponytail, she is sporting some modern-looking shades that give her an edgy, bad-girl look.

 In the caption, she simply wrote, “Miami Beach.”